tireee/Dorking/README.md

 First fill `test.txt` with dorking templates

-Then for the moment theres just google and duckduckgo and theres two modes you can use

-`--google` and `--duckduck`

-to run code you do `python dorking.py --google` if you want to dork using google and `python dorking.py --duckduck` if you want to search using duckduckgo and

-if you want both you can do `python dorking.py --google --duckduck`
+Then for the moment theres just google and duckduckgo and theres two modes you can use `--google` and `--duckduckgo` to run code you do `python dorking.py --google` if you want to dork using google and `python dorking.py --duckduckgo` if you want to search using duckduckgo and if you want both you can do `python dorking.py --google --duckduckgo`